caloni/journal/journal.md

 Interesting to note is how empaths often suffer from digestive or stomach problems due to their association with the solar plexus chakra.

-# Ação das leis gerais
+# Ação das leis gerais (Charles Darwin, A Origem das Espécies)
-2025-06-21 books reading
+2025-06-21 quotes

-Quanto ao mundo material, podemos pelo menos ir até à conclusão de que os fatos não se produzem em consequência da intervenção isolada do poder divino, manifestando-se em cada caso particular, mas antes pela ação das leis gerais.
-A Origem das Espécies (Darwin, Charles).
+"Quanto ao mundo material, podemos pelo menos ir até à conclusão de que os fatos não se produzem em consequência da intervenção isolada do poder divino, manifestando-se em cada caso particular, mas antes pela ação das leis gerais."

-# The world you desired
+# The world you desired (Atlas Shrugged)
-2025-06-21 quotes philosophy
+2025-06-21 quotes

-Do not let your fire go out, spark by irreplaceable spark, in the hopeless swamps of the approximate, the not-quite, the not-yet, the not-at-all.
+"Do not let your fire go out, spark by irreplaceable spark, in the hopeless swamps of the approximate, the not-quite, the not-yet, the not-at-all.
 Do not let the hero in your soul perish, in lonely frustration for the life you deserved, but never have been able to reach.
 Check your road and the nature of your battle.
-The world you desired can be won, it exists, it is real, it is possible.
-Atlas Shrugged, 1957 [1992]: 983, from Stanford Encyclopedia of Philosophy.
+The world you desired can be won, it exists, it is real, it is possible."

 # Yes It Can: On the Functional Abilities of the Human Unconscious
 2025-07-02 clippings